botelhoa/Dog_Whistle_Hate/README.md

 # Under Construction...

-## This repository contains the code used to produce the results in (forthcoming paper)
+## This repository contains the code used to produce the results in Deciphering Dog Whistles: Evaluating AutomatedDetection Algorithms for Multimodal Hate

 ## Table of Contents